jayachandrab/docker_userprofile/README.md

 The above command  (it will install all the fastapi libraries, uvicrorn server, postgres database and other python libraries) It will install all the libraries listed in requirements.txt file

-2. Then create a file called .env in the main project folder and add the following line
+2. Then create a file called .env in the main project folder and config folder and add the following line to the .env file

    #DATABASE_URL = postgresql+psycopg2://postgres:postgres@db:5432